alainesp/CBG/Website/content/home/minimal_explanation.md

  css_class = ""
 +++

 **CBG** is a fast and versatile hash table based on [cuckoo hashing](https://en.wikipedia.org/wiki/Cuckoo_hashing).
-It fix the main performance weakness of cuckoo hashing (various random memory access), mixing some less popular options together with a couple of novel ideas.
+It fixes the main performance weakness of cuckoo hashing (various random memory access), mixing some less popular options together with a couple of novel ideas.
 A detailed information can be found in our [research](#featured).